Mahdi-Moosa/brac_bank_credit_card_statement_ETL/README.md

 **Scripts:**
 - `parse_brac_bank_cc_statement.py` - Extract & transform BRAC Bank Credit Card Statement data.
 - `run_py-scripts_on_pdfs.bat` - Batch script to process all PDF statements. _Current implementation works with only un-encrypted files._
-- `load_plot.py` - Loads summary data and plots monthly venodr aggregated pie charts.
+- `load_plot.py` - Loads summary data and plots monthly vendor aggregated pie charts.
 You can specify the number of pie slices to be plotted for each of the monthly aggregated data.

 **Features:**
 * Reads PDF statement.
 PDF has to be unencrypted.
 Statements are available at the Astha app or BRAC Bank internet banking site.